The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 Highlights vs. the Middle

-As Believers, we can focus on the highlights of stories and forget what it must have been like to live in the middle.
+As Believers, we often focus on the highlights of biblical stories and forget what it must have been like to live in the middle of them.

-With all this in mind, you are encouraged to enter the Hebrew month of Shevat with a listening heart for divine instruction.
-The wisdom given to the children of Israel during Moses’ final days was a necessary reminder of how they needed to live to possess the land and the promise.
+With all this in mind, enter the Hebrew month of Shevat with a listening heart, attentive to divine instruction, just as it was necessary for Israel.
+The wisdom given to them during Moses’ final days served as a vital reminder of how they were to live in order to possess the land and the promise.

 The Hebrew Letter Tzaddik & Numerical Value 90